MultiplyEyes/GroundHogDay/README.md

 ## Design concept

 Current concept of the website is an old clock that appears in the movie.
 The clock has design of flipping though pages.
+But the website version of the clock has the explenation of the moment with an picture.